-In June 2014, the Board of Directors approved a dividend program pursuant to which we intend to pay quarterly cash dividends on our common stock.
-The declaration of any future cash dividends is at the discretion of our Board of Directors and will depend on, among other things, our financial condition, results of operations, capital requirements, business conditions, and other factors that our Board of Directors may deem relevant, as well as a determination that cash dividends are in the best interests of our stockholders.
+We have a dividend program approved by our Board of Directors, pursuant to which we intend to pay quarterly cash dividends on our common stock.
+The declaration of any future cash dividends is at the discretion of our Board of Directors and will depend on, among other things, our financial condition, results of operations, capital requirements, business conditions, and other factors that our Board of

+Directors may deem relevant, as well as a determination that cash dividends are in the best interests of our stockholders.
 Our dividend payments may change from time to time, and we cannot provide assurance that we will continue to declare dividends at all or in any particular amounts.
 A reduction in or elimination of our dividend payments could have a negative effect on the price of our common stock.